 - Music: There is a vibrant and diverse music scene, with live music at a variety of clubs and concert halls.
 Obviously, we are the home to both the Country Music and Christian Music communities, and the capital of the music-publishing world.
 In recent years noted celebrities such as Kings of Leon, Jack Black, Sheryl Crow, Faith Hill and Tim McGraw, Keith Urban and Nicole Kidman, Jewel, Bon Jovi, The Judds, Taylor Swift, and The Black Keys have called Nashville their home.

 - Entertainment: If you like the outdoors, you’ll enjoy ample opportunities for camping, hiking, bicycling, boating, water skiing, and more.
-There are also a great deal of other features, including professional sports teams, great radio stations, shopping and nightlife.
+There are also plenty of other features, including professional sports teams, great radio stations, shopping and nightlife.
 Our people are friendly too.
 Perhaps you’ve heard the term, “Southern Hospitality”?
 It’s alive and well in Nashville!

 What’s the weather like in Nashville?